 The terms and conditions of the Company's credit facility impose restrictions on the Company's operations, and the Company may not be able to raise additional capital, if needed.
 The terms and conditions of the Company's \$20 million revolving credit facility impose restrictions that limit, among other things, the Company's ability to incur debt, merge, sell assets, make distributions and create or incur liens.
 Availability of the credit facility is also subject to certain covenants as explained in Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations" of this Report.
 The Company's ability to comply with the covenants may be affected by events beyond the Company's control, and it cannot assure that it will achieve operating results meeting the requirements of the credit facility.
 A breach of any of these covenants could result in a default under the credit facility.
-In the event of a default, the bank could elect to declare the outstanding principal amount of the credit facility and term debt, all accrued interest thereon and all other amounts payable under the credit facility to be immediately due and payable.
-As of May 1, 2004, the Company was in compliance with all financial and other covenants of its credit facility.
+In the event of a default, the bank could elect to declare the outstanding principal amount of the credit facility and term debt, all accrued interest thereon and all other amounts payable under the credit facility.